tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 #### Remember, *never* share your mainnet private keys!
 This is a testnet, so coins have no value here!

-#### Optional Challenge

-There will be a new DevOps engineer joining the team, so you are tasked to add an additional sealer address to the network on the fly!

-* Create a separate `bootnode` dedicated to connecting peers together.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.